OpenEvalProject/evals/manuscripts/elife-97150/v1/manuscript.md

 **Figure 8.:** (i) Feature selection.
 The correlation between each edge in the generalized psychophysiological interaction (gPPI) matrix and the behavioral phenotype is calculated while controlling for several covariates in the training set.
 These covariates include age, gender, mean framewise displacement (mean FD), scan sites, and mode-centered PDS (only for age 14).
 The r value with the associated p value for each edge is obtained using partial correlation, and a threshold of p=0.01 is used to select the edges.
 Positively or negatively correlated edges are regarded as positive or negative networks.
 Network strength is then calculated by summing the selected edges in the gPPI matrix for both positive and negative networks, as well as by subtracting the strength of the negative network from the strength of the positive network to obtain the combined network strength. (ii) Model building.
 Linear models are constructed between the network strength of the positive, negative, combined network, and behavioral phenotype in the training set.
 The network strength is then calculated for each participants in the testing set and input into the predictive model along with covariates to yield a predicted behavioral phenotype (e.g. predicted intra-individual coefficient of variation [ICV]) for each network. (iii) Model validation.
 The predictive performance is evaluated by calculating the correlation between predicted and observed values.

-## Three CV schemes
+#### Three CV schemes

 We used three CV schemes to test the robustness of predictive performance: k-fold (10-fold and 5-fold) and leave-site-out CV.
 For the k-fold CV, we randomly divided participants into 10 or 5 approximately equal-sized groups.
 For each fold, we trained the model on nine or four groups, respectively, and used it to predict the behavioral phenotype of the remaining group.
 We then assessed the predictive performance by comparing the predicted and observed values.
 For the leave-site-out CV, we divided participants into eight groups based on their scan site.
 To account for the random splits of the k-fold CV, we repeated the process 50 times and calculated the average predictive performance for both the 10-fold and 5-fold CV (Lichenstein et al., 2021).
 In addition, we set a 95% threshold for selecting edges present in at least 48 out of 50 iterations to visualize the results.
 We also ran the CPM analysis with mean FD thresholds of 0.2, 0.3, and 0.4 mm to account for the influence of head motion on the predictive performance.
 Furthermore, we conducted the CPM analysis using a range of thresholds for feature selection and observed similar results across different thresholds (see Appendix 1, Supplementary file 1h).
 The main text shows the results of the 10-fold CPM.
 The 5-fold CPM and leave-site-out CV results are shown in Appendix 1.

-## Prediction across timepoints and STRATIFY
+#### Prediction across timepoints and STRATIFY

 To assess the ability of models developed at one timepoint to predict ICV at different timepoints, we applied predictive models developed at ages 14 and 19 to predict ICV at subsequent timepoints.
 Specifically, we used predictive models (including the parameters and selected edges) developed at age 14 to predict ICV at ages 19 and 23.
 We first calculated the network strength using the gPPI matrix at age 19 or 23 based on the selected edges identified from CPM analysis at age 14.
 We then used the linear model parameters (slope and intercept) from CPM analysis at age 14 to fit the network strength and predict ICV at age 19 or 23.
 Finally, we evaluated the predictive performance by calculating the correlation between the predicted and observed values at age 19 or 23.
 Similarly, we applied models developed at age 19 to predict ICV at age 23.
 In addition, we examined the generalizability of predictive models at age 23 by applying them to the STRATIFY dataset, which also includes participants who were 23 years of age.
 Furthermore, we estimated the predictive performances of ICV across patient groups in the STRATIFY.
 The correlation between the residual network strength of predictive networks and ICV was calculated across groups in the STRATIFY.
 The covariates, including age, sex, and mean FD, were regressed for network strength before the correlation analysis.
 It is worth noting that when applying models developed at one timepoint to predict at another timepoint or to generalize to a different dataset, the model was built using all participants from the timepoint at which the model was developed.

-## Statistical analysis
+### Statistical analysis

-## Exploratory factor analysis
+#### Exploratory factor analysis

 To explore the underlying structure of adolescent substance use, we performed an exploratory factor analysis using principal component extraction (Gaskin and Happell, 2014) on TLFB using Predictive Analytics Software (SPSS) version 20.
 Factor analysis explores the underlying structure of a set of observed variables without imposing a preconceived structure on the outcome.
 We used six items at age 14 and nine items at ages 19 and 23 of TLFB, including alcohol, tobacco, cannabis, cocaine, ecstasy, and ketamine (as shown in Supplementary file 1k).
 We excluded items assessing the use of other drugs due to high proportions of missing data, standard deviations close to 0, or a Kaiser-Meyer-Olkin (KMO) statistic for individual variables below 0.5, considered the minimum value for a sample to be adequate.
 The KMO measure of sampling adequacy was 0.66 at age 14, 0.81 at age 19, and 0.77 at age 23.
 In addition, all Bartlett’s tests of sphericity were significant (age 14: χ2(15)=5137.067, p<0.001; age 19: χ2(36)=5031.641, p<0.001; age 23: χ2(36)=5106.265, p<0.001), indicating that there was an underlying correlation structure, and that factor analysis was appropriate.
 We rotated the factors using the varimax method with kaiser normalization to make it easier to discern the underlying measured constructs.

-## Linear mixed model
+#### Linear mixed model

 We constructed a linear mixed model to examine the change in ICV over time using the lme4 and lmerTest packages in RStudio (version: 1.4; http://www.rstudio.com/) and R (version 4.1.1; https://www.r-project.org/).
 The timepoint was the fixed effect of interest in the model, while the participants was a random effect.
 Several covariates, including sex, scan sites, mode-center PDS, and age at 14, were also included as fixed effects in the models.
-The linear mixed model is shown as follows: (3)ICV∼Timepoint+Sex+Scan site+Mode_center PDS+Age at 14+(1∣Participant)
+The linear mixed model is shown as follows:

+$$
+ICV∼Timepoint+Sex+Scan site+Mode_center PDS+Age at 14+(1∣Participant)
+$$

-## Correlation between network strength and substance use
+#### Correlation between network strength and substance use

 To examine the relationship between ICV/brain activity and substance use, we correlated the network strength of predictive networks with the factor scores of substance use at each timepoint and across all three timepoints separately.
 To control for potential confounders, we calculated residual network strength and residual factor scores by regressing the effects of age, sex, scan sites, mean FD (for network strength), and mode-centered PDS (for age 14).
 We used Spearman correlation to assess the association between residual network strength and residual TLFB, as their distributions did not follow a normal distribution.
 We used an FDR correction (q<0.05) for the multiple correlations.